-On 6 May 2022, the Group entered into an agreement to sell its Automotive Business, which encompassed the car-sale business and car trading platform business, for a total consideration of HK\$3.0 million (approximately RMB2.6 million).
-The Disposal was fully completed on 21 June 2022, resulting in a gain on disposal of approximately RMB2,124.4 million that was recognized during the Year.
+On 6 May 2022, the Group entered into an agreement to sell the Automotive Business, for a total consideration of HK\$3.0 million (approximately RMB2.6 million).
+The Disposal was fully completed on 21 June 2022, resulting in a gain on disposal of approximately RMB2,124.4 million that was recognized during the last year.